onewelcome/react-lib-components/.storybook/addon/README.md

-# Storybook Addon basestyling
+# Storybook Addon BaseStyling
-basestyling
+Used to configure the entire BaseStyling component wrapped by each component.

 ### Development scripts